niteshctrl/car-price/README.md

 ## Introduction
 ### Problem Statement:

-Predict resale values of cars
+Predict resale values of cars.

 ### Data details:
 This dataset contains information about used cars listed on www.cardekho.com The columns in the given dataset are as follows: